emmercm/igir/docs/dats.md

 Being able to know that many releases are actually the same game gives `igir` the ability to produce "one game, one ROM" (1G1R) sets with the `--single` option.
 1G1R sets include only one of these "clone" releases, usually filtered to a language and region, because many people don't care about ROMs they can't understand.

-If you have the option to download "parent/clone" or "P/C" versions of DATs you should always choose those.
+If you have the option to download "parent/clone" or "P/C" versions of DATs, you should always choose those.

 ## Aren't DATs primarily for MAME?